Students will be expected to:

 - Psychological explanations for anorexia nervosa: family systems theory, including enmeshment, autonomy and control; social learning theory, including modelling, reinforcement and media; cognitive theory, including distortions and irrational beliefs.

 - Psychological explanations for obesity, including restraint theory, disinhibition and the boundary model.
-Explanations for the success and failure of dieting.

 3.3.7 Stress